Hyperopia – Long Sighted Vision

 Hyperopia is the term used to describe someone who is long-sighted.

 A long-sighted person can see distant objects easily but struggles to;

 - Or concentrate on fine detail tasks within an arm’s length distance.

 Eyeballs that are long-sighted are “shorter” than the average eyeball length.

 A shorter than average eyeball length means that when an image passes through it ends up being focused behind the eye.

 This means that the lenses within your long-sighted eyes must change shape constantly to pull that image forward, so that it becomes focused on your retinas.

 You can imagine that if your eyes are having to do this work all day every day that when you want to sit down and read or fill out some paperwork that the effort required for your lenses and focusing muscles to maintain this near clarity of vision is then multiplied.

-Sooner or later those muscles are going to fatigue, you’ll find it hard to concentrate, you’ll find you’re having to re-read things, you find your eyes are red from not blinking as often, they feel sore and tired, that you just want to close your eyes, and then you’ll start getting headaches regularly from the cumulative effects of these symptoms.
+Sooner or later those muscles are going to fatigue.
+You’ll find it hard to concentrate or you’ll find you’re having to re-read things.
+You may find your eyes are red from not blinking as often, they feel sore and tired, or you just want to close your eyes.
+Then you’ll start getting headaches regularly from the cumulative effects of these symptoms.